General

 What Is Link Spam?

 Link spam is also called blog spam, comment spam, or wikispam.
 This practice consists of posting as many links as possible out of context in discussion forums, websites, blog comments, guest books, or any place online that shows user comments.
 Purchasing link-building packages makes it easy for people to create link spam.
-Some companies will use spamming links to try to hurt their competitors by lowering their search rank.
+Some companies will use spam links to try to hurt their competitors by lowering their search rank.

 What Are the Types of Link Spam?